Skip to main content

 This penalty is quantifiable through laboratory analysis, showing low serum testosterone with inappropriately low or normal LH and FSH levels.
 The clinical consequences are extensive, affecting everything from bone mineral density and erythropoiesis to cognitive function and mood.
 In men who have undergone TRT, cessation can lead to a prolonged period of HPG axis suppression.

 A post-TRT or fertility-stimulating protocol is a clinical intervention designed to reboot this internal program.
-It often utilizes agents like Clomiphene Citrate or Tamoxifen (Selective Estrogen Receptor Modulators, or SERMs) to block estrogen’s at the hypothalamus, alongside Gonadorelin or hCG to directly stimulate the pituitary and testes.
+It often utilizes agents like Clomiphene Citrate or Tamoxifen (Selective Estrogen Receptor Modulators, or SERMs) to block estrogen’s negative feedback at the hypothalamus, alongside Gonadorelin or hCG to directly stimulate the pituitary and testes.
 This demonstrates a sophisticated understanding of the penalty (axis suppression) and a targeted strategy to re-establish endogenous participation.

 Comparison of HPG Axis States